A Brief History Of Women: Articles

 It’s frequently noted how Ayckbourn, during the first two decades of his writing career, was deftly exploring gender issues to an extent not seen elsewhere in popular theatre of that period – even though it wasn’t overt nor intended to grab attention but driven by a desire to write interesting and believable characters.

-Relatively Speaking (1967), we have recognisable female figures representing both the establishment and the young generation that embraced the women’s movement of the ‘60s and ‘70s.
+Even in his earliest success, Relatively Speaking (1967), we have recognisable female figures representing both the establishment and the young generation that embraced the women’s movement of the ‘60s and ‘70s.
 In both Sheila and Ginny, the playwright is already picking at the scab of society’s view of women.

 Upper middle-class housewife Sheila is characteristic of an earlier period where women were still painted as the home-maker, rather than the younger generation of sexually liberated, professionally ambitious women represented by Ginny.